g2384/Life-In-The-UK/Facts.md

 ## 16
 - to participate in the National Lottery.
+- people can drink wine or beer with a meal in a hotel or restaurant (including eating areas in pubs) as long as they are with someone over 18.
+- to ride a moped, and there are other age requirements and special tests for driving large vehicles.

 ## 18
 - to buy alcohol in a pub or night club, but people under this age may be allowed in some pubs with an adult.
+(It is a criminal offence to sell alcohol to anyone who is under 18 or to buy alcohol for people who are under the age of 18.)
 - It is illegal and a criminal offence to sell tobacco products (for example, cigarettes, cigars, roll-up tobacco) to anyone under the age of 18.

 # The Queen